 Bugforce Scale as proposed by Paul Wagner is an attempt to describe how annoying mosquitoes are from a qualitative perspective.
 An example of one of my level 8 experiences was descending into the basin holding Dick’s Lake.
 While walking down the trail I briefly stopped to get something out of my pack.
 In less than one minute I counting more than 100 mosquitos land on the parts of my body I could see.
-DEET didn’t prevent them from landing on my, but thankfully they couldn’t penetrate the Supplex and I was wearing a head net.
+DEET didn’t prevent them from landing on me, but thankfully they couldn’t penetrate the Supplex clothing I was wearing or get my face because I was wearing a head net.

 0 is Zero.
 Really.
 No mosquitoes or other biting bugs

 - I think I may have seen one.
 But maybe it was a gnat.